 Ireland has a very open economy with a great deal of foreign direct investment, which means that cooperation with other jurisdictions is necessary.
 The CCPC cooperates, as the need arises, with other competition agencies abroad.
 The most relevant agencies would be the European Commission, the CMA and the US Department of Justice and Fair Trade Commission.
-The CCPC would be willing to cooperate with international
+The CCPC would be willing to cooperate with international agencies wherever it is necessary and lawful to do so.
+It is likely to cooperate both inwards and outwards, but it

-12 Competition (Amendment) Act 1996 (1996 Act) (now repealed).
+Competition (Amendment) Act 1996 (1996 Act) (now repealed).